 Woodlands Meed School site has approximately 160 pupils aged from 2 through to 14.
-There are nine primary classes named after woodland animals and birds (Squirrel, Badger, Otter, Woodpecker, Robin, Mole, Rabbit, Owl, Fox) and seven keystage 3 classes named after geographical features (River, Glacier, Desert, Ocean, Waterfall, Mountain, Lake).
+There are nine primary classes named after woodland animals and birds (Squirrel, Badger, Otter, Woodpecker, Mole, Rabbit, Owl, Fox) and seven keystage 3 classes named after geographical features (River, Glacier, Desert, Ocean, Waterfall, Mountain, Lake).

 Pupils with Profound and Multiple Learning Difficulties are also based on the School site which has good facilities for their education and care, including a warm water pool and trampoline for rebound therapy.
-Our PMLD Class is named Hedgehog.
+Our PMLD Classes are named Hedgehog and Robin.

 Woodlands Meed College site has approximately 100 students, in 10 class groups.
 Students in KS4 (14-16 years old) and KS5 (16-19 years old) attend the College, where we aim to prepare them for moving on to adult life, whether this be to the workplace, to further education or to supportive adult provision.
 Class groups are named after their key stage and teacher's initials. (e.g. 4CM and 5AS).

 Students at the College study a wide range of subjects either at the College or with partner schools and Colleges such as Oathall Community College Farm, Central Sussex College and Plumpton College.
 The curriculum is personalised to the needs of the pupils as far as possible.
 Some classes concentrate on developing independence in daily living activities, whilst others follow certificated courses leading to GCSEs, Entry Level Certificates or NVQs.

 Our curriculum includes the current National Curriculum, and the Early Years Foundation Stage curriculum.
 In our PMLD classes we use a curriculum developed by the Welsh Assembly called Routes for Learning.
 We will continue to adapt and refine our curriculum offer as the national guidance and best practice develop.